ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/237313 Central-Station Air-Handling Units.md

    1. McQuay Air Conditioning
    1. The Trane Co.
    1. York International Corp.
+1. MATERIALS
-1. MATERIALS*   1.
-Furnish one additional complete set of filters for each central-station air-handling unit.
+	1. Furnish one additional complete set of filters for each central-station air-handling unit.
    1. Furnish one additional complete set of belts for each central-station air-handling unit.
    1. Furnish one additional gasket for each sectional joint of each central-station air-handling unit.
 1. MANUFACTURED UNITS